huggingface/safetensors/README.md

  from traditional tensor libraries perspective (torch, tensorflow, numpy, ..).
  - 0-rank Tensors (tensors with shape `[]`) are allowed, they are merely a scalar.
  - The byte buffer needs to be entirely indexed, and cannot contain holes.
 This prevents the creation of polyglot files.
+ - Endianness: Little-endian.
+ moment.
+ - Order: 'C' or row-major.

 ### Yet another format ?